-- is an interactive mode automatically switching between the controlled mode PC and supported mode PS based on patient triggering - delivers controlled breaths in the absence of patient breathing effort, switching to supported breaths when a breathing effort is detected - serves as an aid to starting the weaning period - adapts to the patient's breathing capacity
+- is an interactive mode automatically switching between the controlled mode PC and supported mode PS based on patient triggering; - delivers controlled breaths in the absence of patient breathing effort, switching to supported breaths when a breathing effort is detected; - serves as an aid to starting the weaning period; - adapts to the patient's breathing capacity.

-Automode PRVC ≥ VS:
+5.9.2 Automode PRVC ≥ VS:

-- is an interactive mode automatically switching between the controlled mode PRVC and supported mode VS based on patient triggering - delivers controlled breaths in the absence of patient breathing effort, switching to supported breaths when a breathing effort is detected - serves as an aid to starting the weaning period - adapts to the patient's breathing capacity In this combination, the first supported breath delivered to the patient has the same pressure level as the preceding PRVC breath.
+- is an interactive mode automatically switching between the controlled mode PRVC and supported mode VS based on patient triggering; - delivers controlled breaths in the absence of patient breathing effort, switching to supported breaths when a breathing effort is detected: - serves as an aid to starting the weaning period; - adapts to the patient's breathing capacity.

-Automode VC ≥ VS:
+5.9.3 Automode VC ≥ VS: